lazaronixon/authentication-zero/README.md

 - [log filtering](https://guides.rubyonrails.org/action_controller_overview.html#log-filtering): Parameters 'token' and 'password' are marked [FILTERED] in the log.
 - [functional tests](https://guides.rubyonrails.org/testing.html#functional-tests-for-your-controllers): In Rails, testing the various actions of a controller is a form of writing functional tests.
 - [system testing](https://guides.rubyonrails.org/testing.html#system-testing): System tests allow you to test user interactions with your application, running tests in either a real or a headless browser.
-- **sudoable**: Use `before_action :require_sudo` on the controllers with sensitive information, it will ask for your password on the first access or after 30 minutes.
+- **sudoable**: Use `before_action :require_sudo` in controllers with sensitive information, it will ask for your password on the first access or after 30 minutes.

 ## Development